rolyp/agda-stdlib-ext/README.md

-# agda-stdlib-ext
+# agda-stdlib-ext, release 0.0.3

-Some useful additions to the standard library.
+Some useful additions to the Agda standard library version 0.9.

-TODO:
+## TODO

 * Fix unsolved metas in `Ext.Data.FiniteMap` which have emerged since recent upgrades.
 * Ditto `Ext.Data.Unit.Properties`.
-* Add an `Everything.agda` or similar which imports the whole of `agda-stdlib-ext`.
+* Add an `AgdaStdlibExt.agda` which imports the whole of `agda-stdlib-ext`.